hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 # Summary
 [summary]: #summary

-Explains the goals of Indy agent-to-agent messaging with respect to JSON-LD, and how Indy proposes to accomplish them.
+Explains the goals of DID Communication with respect to JSON-LD, and how Indy proposes to accomplish them.

 # Motivation
 [motivation]: #motivation

 JSON-LD is a familiar body of conventions that enriches the expressive power of plain JSON.
-It is natural for people who arrive in the Indy agent-to-agent (A2A) ecosystem to wonder whether we are using JSON-LD--and if so, how.
+It is natural for people who arrive in the DID Communication (DIDComm) ecosystem to wonder whether we are using JSON-LD--and if so, how.
 We need a coherent answer that clarifies our intentions and that keeps us true to those intentions as the ecosystem evolves.